 Iniquity is particularly flagrant in the case of producer-consumer chains, where producers facing competition without frontiers and the behemoths of the distribution struggle against each other, where potters fight against iron pots, through middlemen who want to let go or lose, via diktats from elsewhere.
 And the news is regularly responsible for showing the reality of our allegations even dramas thus generated ...

 Our suggestion seen through the farmer-producer of milk ...

-The first of the food chain "milk" and derived products (and which does not make the "weight" to negotiate the price of its own raw materials: fertilizers, hydrocarbons ...) must receive, in all circumstances, that is to say say "structurally", legislatively, the guarantee of a minimum profit B1 due to his work in relation to the total profit made by "his downstream".
+The first of the food chain "milk" and derived products (and which does not make the "weight" to negotiate the price of its own raw materials: fertilizers, hydrocarbons ...) must receive, under any circumstances, that is to say say "structurally" provided, legislatively, the guarantee of a minimum profit B1 due to its work in relation to the totality of the profit realized by "its downstream".